jimmyfrasche/etlite/README.md

 RAW is CSV without a facility for quoting and `\t` as the default delimiter.

+The device is either FILE filename or STDIN/STDOUT.

 Any SQLite that returns rows is exported using the current DISPLAY settings.

 As a statement, IMPORT creates a table and imports data into it.